taehyounpark/queryosity/docs/concepts/column.md

 The following properties of the computation graph are guaranteed by the library:

-- No circular loops.
+- No circular loops in computation.
 - No values are copied when used as inputs for definitions.
     - The value *is* copied if an implicit conversion is required.
-- A value is computed at most once per-entry, only if needed.
+- A value is computed once per-entry, only if needed.